myopenmath/policies/terms-of-service.md

   v. interfere with or disrupt the MyOpenMath Services or servers or networks connected to the MyOpenMath Services, or disobey any requirements, procedures, policies, or regulations of networks connected to the MyOpenMath Services.

-  vi. share any copyrighted materials that you do not have written permission to share.
+c. to not provide un-authorized individuals access to a MyOpenMath course.
+This includes:
+  i.  not sharing the course enrollment key with someone not enrolled in the course at the School leading the course. ii. not sharing your username and password with anyone.

 <h2 id="use">5.
 Personal, Non-Commercial Use Only</h2>

-You agree to use the MyOpenMath Services only (a) as an end user, for your personal, non-commercial use or (b) as a teacher, for academic use by you and your students in individual classes.

-You may not use or access MyOpenMath for any commercial purpose, including using or accessing the site for the purpose of providing paid support to other users.
-You may not promote MyOpenMath in a way that implies that you control or own the site.
+You agree to use the MyOpenMath Services only (a) as a self-study student, for your personal non-commercial use or (b) as a student, teacher, or school administrator, for academic use in individual classes at an accredited school.
+You may not use or access MyOpenMath for any commercial purpose, including but not limited to providing paid support services.

+MyOpenMath does, pursuant to a separate written agreement, permit certain third parties to integrate programmatically with the MyOpenMath Services for commercial use.
+Please contact sales@myopenmath.org for more information.

 <h2 id="user-submissions">6.
 User Submissions and Generated Materials</h2>

 MyOpenMath does not claim ownership of any materials (other than the underlying software and other materials of MyOpenMath and its licensors used to generate such materials), lessons, questions, assessments, files, information, data, text, or other materials you submit and create for display or distribution to others through the MyOpenMath Services (collectively, “**User Submissions and Generated Materials**”).
 You own all rights to your User Submissions and Generated Materials.

-You grant to MyOpenMath an irrevocable, perpetual, non-exclusive, fully-paid, worldwide license, with the right to sublicense through multiple tiers, to use, distribute, reproduce, modify, adapt, publish, translate, publicly perform, and publicly display or otherwise use your User Submissions and Generated Materials (in whole or in part) in connection with the operation of the Service or the promotion, advertising or marketing thereof, in any format or medium now known or later developed, without compensation or notification to or permission from the user of any kind.
+You grant to MyOpenMath an irrevocable, perpetual, non-exclusive, fully-paid, worldwide license, to use your User Submissions and Generated Materials (in whole or in part) in connection with the operation of the Service, in any format or medium now known or later developed, without compensation or notification to or permission from the user of any kind.
-You acknowledge and agree that all right and title in the software code and other material used to create or display your User Submissions and Generated Materials is the property of MyOpenMath.
-MyOpenMath hereby grants you a license to such material (a) as an end user, for your personal, non-commercial use or (b) as a teacher, for academic use by you and your students in individual classes.

 MyOpenMath does not pre-screen User Submissions and Generated Materials and you agree that you are solely responsible for all of your User Submissions and Generated Materials.
 MyOpenMath is not required to host, display, or distribute any User Submissions and Generated Materials, and may remove at any time or refuse any User Submissions and Generated Materials.
 MyOpenMath is not responsible for any loss, theft or damage of any kind to any User Submissions and Generated Materials.